-With all the fuss over regulations and expensive taxes in California, it's refreshing to find a beach town that's doing fine holding onto a simpler past.
-Pismo State Beach, located NW of Santa Barbara, manages to balance the modern luxury of beach spas, wine tours, and film festivals right alongside beachfront camping, pier fishing, and dune buggies.
+Featuring an incredible beach that offers RV lovers a peaceful place to relax and enjoy the ocean, Pismo State Beach is the place to visit if you are looking for a beachside paradise.
+Pismo State Beach, located northwest of Santa Barbara, manages to balance the modern luxury of beach spas, wine tours, and film festivals right alongside beachfront camping, pier fishing, and dune buggies.

 Touristy little beach towns run together along the miles of wide sandy beach from Pismo to Oceano - about two and a half miles.
-There are two CA State Park campgrounds: North Beach in Pismo and Oceano toward the south.
-Between the two campgrounds lies a giant mass of beach dunes which are a beloved playground for OHVs (Off Highway Vehicles).
+There are two campgrounds to choose from within the state beach area: North Beach in Pismo and Oceano toward the south.
+Between the two campgrounds lies a giant mass of beach dunes, which are a beloved playground for OHVs (Off-Highway Vehicles).

 Pismo State Beach is the last spot remaining in CA where it's legal to drive out onto the sand, and the access road is right past the Oceano Campground.
 This presents a special luxury, where visitors can pack every beach toy they own, along with food and drinks for the whole family, right into the car for one easy trip.
 This access is well used by surfers, fishermen, clam diggers, and visiting beach-goers.

 If you're looking for other ways to spend the day, the surrounding area has no shortage of attractions.
 One of the main draws is the variety of wine tours north toward San Luis Obispo and Paso Robles.
 There is a Monarch butterfly grove, a 100-year-old mineral spring, biplane and helicopter rides, sea caves, and more.